-Google will not charge search providers for being a default search engine on Android in Europe from September, and the company is making final changes to the Choice Screen including making participation free for eligible search providers.
+Since September, Google will not charge search providers for being a default search engine on Android in Europe.
+The company is making final changes to the Choice Screen, including making participation free for eligible search providers.

 Google said that it would also increase the number of search providers shown on the screen, as rivals complained about its pay-to-play model.